kevinvanhove/angular-structure-styleguide/README.md

 Continuing our example of an app where you can buy a book.
 Let's say that, when arriving on the buy form page, you want to present the user a list of books they showed interest in.
 We know this information because they visited that books product page.

 ### The require property
 A directive, and consequently a component, has a require property available on the definition object.
-Using this property and requiring another component will give you a reference to that components **controller**.
+Using this property and requiring another component (of the same component tree) will give you a reference to that components **controller**.

 <img src="https://raw.githubusercontent.com/kevinvanhove/angular-structure-styleguide/master/documentation/angular-component-communications-require.png" width="360">

 This allows you to **expose an api** on a parent component and make available it's methods to any child component.
+The 'require' approach can only be used if you are 100% sure that all components are or will be part of the **same component tree**.
+If this is not the case than you are left with the 'angular service' approach.

 #### Code examples
 Exposing the api methods, `addBook()` and `getBooks()` on the controller of the `<app>` component.
 These methods will be called to get the list of visited books and to add a new book to the list.